gorkemsolen/teleskop1/README.md

 #Purpose

-Help solving NY Times Crosswords Mini with Python
+To help solving NY Times Crosswords Mini with Python.

+Clues are scraped from the game page and returned as data to be used.
+This data is an output to console and written to the JSON file which created by the program as organized.

 #Build up

 This project uses Selenium library and need ChromeDriver to run it (Has to be added to the path)

-To activate Selenium, user must ran "pip install selenium" command before running this project
+To activate Selenium, user must run "pip install selenium" command before running this project

 #Sample